SJ6033 - Advanced Newsroom Production (2013/14)

-|Running in 2021/22||No instances running in the year|
+|Running in 2013/14(Please note that module timeslots are subject to change)||No instances running in the year|

-Working to specified job descriptions, students will take on responsibility for the editorial and production processing and use knowledge to spot and prepare stories for forward planning diaries, with due regard to ethical and professional considerations.
+Students will work in teams in the multimedia newsroom to research, write and present multi-platform journalism.
+Working to specified job descriptions they will take on responsibility for the editorial and production processing and use knowledge to spot and prepare stories for forward planning diaries, with due regard to ethical and professional considerations.

 Students will be encouraged to develop a contacts book and to publish work in professional publications, as well as on the course website.
 Language, writing and presentation styles will be developed to match or improve on contemporary industry practice.

 Through tutor coaching they will improve skills such as video, audio and copy editing, writing and editing copy and scripts, headlines and picture captions and learn how to use words, images, graphics, audio and social media, including tweeting, to construct narratives appropriate to stories and platforms.

 Student development will be informed by sessions led by guest speakers from the industry and field trips to working news environments.